Skip to Content

 As mass production raised concerns about food safety and widespread adulteration, new regulations emerged to protect public health.
 These changes significantly influenced both the verbal and visual communication on food labels.
 Claims of purity became key marketing tools to reassure consumers about food safety.
 By the late 19th century, harmful substitutes had declined, but the rise of chemical additives, such as colorants and preservatives, sparked fresh debates—and led to new strategies for communicating what was truly safe to eat.

-First edition of 40
+First edition

 Pages: 60